TheImagingSource/tiscamera/doc/pages/tcam_property.rst

 tcam_property_integer_get_range
 -------------------------------

+.. tabs::

+   .. group-tab:: c

-.. c:function:: void tcam_property_integer_get_range (TcamPropertyInteger* self, gint64* min_value, gint64* max_value, gint64* step_value, GError** err);
+      .. c:function:: void tcam_property_integer_get_range (TcamPropertyInteger* self, gint64* min_value, gint64* max_value, gint64* step_value, GError** err)

-:param self: property instance
+         :param self: The :ref:`TcamPropertyInteger` instance
-:param min_value: out value. pointer to a int64 that will be filled with the minimal value the property can have.
+         :param min_value: out value. pointer to a int64 that will be filled with the minimal value the property may have.
 May be `NULL`.
-:param max_value: out value. pointer to a int64 that will be filled with the maximum value the property can have.
+         :param max_value: out value. pointer to a int64 that will be filled with the maximum value the property may have.
 May be `NULL`.
          :param step_value: out value. pointer to a int64 that will be filled with the step size between values.
 May be `NULL`.
-:param err: Pointer to GError pointer to be used in case of error.
-Can be `NULL`.

-.. tabs::

-   .. group-tab:: c
+         :param err: A :c:type:`GError` pointer, may be NULL

       .. code-block:: c